But Not My Appetite!

 - Using tongs or your hands, put the mixture in a Mason jar

-- Add white vinegar ¾ of the way
+- Add white vinegar to "wet" the mix

 - Close jar and place in the refrigerator; let it set a minimum of a few hours before serving.